SovereignCloudStack/website/_i18n/en/_posts/blog/2022-08-18-osism-nbde-install.md

 ### [JOSE](https://jose.readthedocs.io/)
 is the Javascript Object Signing and Encryption Framework.
-In context of NBDE it uses an RSA based encryption. preconfigure part to solve the hen and egg problem
+In context of NBDE it uses an RSA based encryption preconfigure part to solve the hen and egg problem.

 ### [Clevis](https://github.com/latchset/clevis)
-is a JOSE based pluggable framework which is handled automated luks encryption local inside the boot procedure an is able to handle network base encryption or combine it other methods
+is a JOSE based pluggable framework which automatically handles LUKS encryption locally inside the boot procedure and is able to handle network base encryption or combine it with other methods.

 ### [Tang](https://github.com/latchset/tang)
-is a small webserver with the JOSE library, which is able response to clevis prepared encryption. chain and save it as a key answer it with a signing request, Tang relies on the JSON Object Signing and Encryption (JOSE) standards
+is a small webserver with the JOSE library, which is able respond to Clevis prepared encryption.
+Chain and save it as a key, answer it with a signing request, Tang relies on the JSON Object Signing and Encryption (JOSE) standards.

 ### [Build a encrypted base image](https://docs.osism.tech/configuration/environments/infrastructure/nbde.html#build-an-encrypted-image)
-A the first step, it is to build an image with a preconfigured LUKS encryption and password.
-Inside the images is a dropbear-ssh server preconfigured with and a now authorized_key file.
+As a first step, we build an image with a preconfigured LUKS encryption and password.
+Inside the images is a dropbear-ssh server preconfigured with a corresponding `authorized_key` file.

 ### Prebooting step

-At the second step at th boot phase it easy to login the with preconfigured ssh server and the sshkey this part will later remove from installation, because an co-existing installation is not possible.
+In the second step within the boot phase we now access the preconfigured ssh server with the particular ssh key.
+This part will be later removed from installation, because an co-existing installation is not possible.

 ```bash